lvclark/tagdigger/README.md

 ```

+### Stacks catalog
+The program `cstacks` from the [Stacks](http://catchenlab.life.illinois.edu/stacks/) software generates three files in the format `batch_X.catalog.tags.tsv`, `batch_X.catalog.snps.tsv`, and `batch_X.catalog.alleles.tsv`.
+TagDigger can read all three of these files and extract tag sequences.
+Marker names will be numbers identical to the Catalog IDs in Stacks.
+There is an option to ignore all non-biallelic markers.

+### SAM files from TASSEL-GBSv2
+[TASSEL 5](http://www.maizegenetics.net/#!tassel/c17q9) includes as part of its pipeline a [SAM](https://samtools.github.io/hts-specs/SAMv1.pdf) file produced by [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) or [BWA](http://bio-bwa.sourceforge.net/).
+TagDigger can read tag sequences from this file and generate SNP names in the same format as the TASSEL GBS version 2 pipeline.
+Since TASSEL can output multiple SNPs from the same tag, TagDigger generates a different set of names for the tags (in the format `chromosome-position-strand_allele`) but can output a CSV file matching the TASSEL SNP names to the TagDigger marker names.
+If supplying a list of markers to retain, the user should put them in the format of TASSEL SNP names (e.g. `S01_1026`).
+There is also an option to ignore all non-biallelic markers.

 # Output

 If multiple barcodes have the sample name within and/or among libraries, the read counts will be added together for all identically-named samples.